- Introduction

 • Typically are banks and what are referred to as Monoline lenders (lenders that loan directly and only deal with mortgage loans).

 These lenders have strict criteria that the borrower must meet.
-An A lender will determine your creditworthiness and look at salaried income by assessing both credit reports and the borrower’s Notice of Assessment (NOA).
-The vast majority of the mortgage loans that these lenders provide are first mortgages with lengthy amortization (term length) periods.
+An A lender will determine your creditworthiness and look at salaried income by assessing credit reports and the borrower’s Notice of Assessment (NOA).
+Most of the mortgage loans these lenders provide are first mortgages with lengthy amortization (term length) periods.
 Lending fees can be kept at a minimum, and the interest rates on these loans tend to average around 2%.

 B Lenders

-• Provide mortgage loans to borrowers that may not have credit that meets the demands of the A Lenders.
+• Provide mortgage loans to borrowers who may not have credit that meets the demands of A Lenders.

 • The vast majority of the loans offered by B lenders are first and second mortgages with shorter amortization periods than the banks.